protieusz/Flower/README.md

 -Eliminate the extra 6th columns on each sides.

--A square hole was created in the middle that can accomoadate either a 34mm or 25mm trackball powered by PMW3360 sensor.
+-A square hole was created in the middle that can accomodate either a 34mm or 25mm trackball powered by PMW3360 sensor.

 -Base of the trackball holder with lens cut out is integrated into the top case with integrated 5mm switch plate.
 Top case sits flush with pcb.